Where to Find a Mentor?

 On this Page

-Not everyone has the good fortune to work at an organisation where mentoring is offered as part of their internal professional development.
+Not everyone has the good fortune to work at an organization where mentoring is offered as part of their internal professional development.
 Instead, you may be forced to look to external networks to find a mentor.
 For some, they may be a member of an industry body where a mentor program is offered.
 However, these are sometimes limited to only a select few members participating due to either the cost involved or the scarce number of mentors available.

 So where else can you find a mentor?